stitchdata/docs/_destinations/multiple-destinations.md

 # -------------------------- #

 intro: |
   You can now add multiple destinations to your Stitch account!
 In this guide, you will learn everything you need to know on how to fully utilize this feature.
-Before selecting destinations, we recommend reading our guide how how to choose a destination (link those docs) to ensure you're making the decision that best suits your data warehousing needs.
+Before selecting destinations, we recommend reading our guide on [how to choose a destination]({{site.data.urls.destinations.overviews.choose-destination}}) to ensure you're making the decision that best suits your data warehousing needs.

 # -------------------------- #